Navigating Limb-Girdle Muscular Dystrophy: Mobility Aids and Resources

 Bedrooms

-For further guidance, you can visit the Muscular Dystrophy UK Adaptations Manual and the MDA Home Modifications Guide for detailed recommendations on accessible home modifications.
+For more guidance, you can visit the Muscular Dystrophy UK Adaptations Manual and the MDA Home Modifications Guide for detailed recommendations on accessible home modifications.

 Conclusion

-If you are affected by Limb-Girdle Muscular Dystrophy (LGMD) and want to explore clinical trial options with your physician, you can book a call with a Patient Navigator to discuss your options and learn more about participating in clinical trials.
+If you want to explore clinical trial options, you can book a call with a Patient Navigator to discover your options and learn more about clinical trials.

 Book a call with a Patient Navigator